rememberSoftwares/yacana/README.md

 The real strength of the framework lies in its ability to deliver impressive results with open-source models, even small ones, making **tool calling effortless with any LLM**.

-For production-grade capabilities, Yacana offers a **guided workflow** approach or **multi-turn chat**, both leveraging what we typically call '*Agents*'.
+Yacana offers a **guided workflow** approach or **multi-turn chat** for production-grade capabilities, leveraging what we typically call '*Agents*'.
 However, Yacana takes a different approach to Agents compared to other frameworks, focusing more on chaining Tasks together rather than on the Agents themselves.

+---

 ## II.
 Key Features